Modularity from $q$-series: Introduction and Statement of Results

+up to the harmless diagonal gauge changes that come from changing the signs of individual character components.
+For $k=2$ this specializes, after the corresponding relabeling of the two Andrews--Gordon characters, to the Rogers--Ramanujan $S$-matrix in Theorem~\ref{thm:RR-vvmf}. \end{example}

 This paper is organized as follows.
-In Section~\ref{RRProof}, we prove Theorem~\ref{thm:RR-vvmf} using well-known $q$-series algebra, which leads to the finiteness of orbits, a $q$-differential system, and ultimately the final proof.
+In Section~\ref{RRProof}, we derive Theorem~\ref{thm:RR-vvmf} from Theorem~\ref{thm:MainResult}.
+This derivation uses well-known $q$-series algebra to produce the required finite orbit data and $q$-differential systems.
 In Section~\ref{Proofs} we prove the general Theorem~\ref{thm:MainResult}, and its converse (i.e. Theorem~\ref{thm:converse}).
-Finally, in Section~\ref{sec:AG}, we apply the method to prove the modularity of the Andrews-Gordon identities.
+These results are applications to the $q$-series world of standard facts about ordinary differential equations, analytic continuation, and monodromy representations.
+Finally, in Section~\ref{sec:AG}, we explain how the same method applies to the Andrews-Gordon identities, while leaving the lengthy finite-polynomial bookkeeping to the cited literature.